flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 * French
 * Czech

+The following can't be chosen in the preference, but will be activated automatically if you select ``Use the Phone's global setting`` and you have selected one of the following primary languages in you Device's / Phone's global settings:

+* English (UK)
+* English (AUS)
+* English (NZ)

 Left/Right Swipe Preferences
 """"""""""""""""""""""""""""

-The following preferences provide options for how left / right swipes work and which screens are available when yo swipe left / right.
+The following preferences provide options for how *left/right swipes* work and which screens are available when you swipe left / right.

 Disable full screen Swipe?
 '''''''''''''''''''''''''''''''''''